Production of the $\eta_{1}(1855)$ through kaon induced reactions under the assumptions that it is a molecular or a hybrid state: Introduction

 respectively.
 Obviously, the observed $\eta _{1}(1855)$ cannot be grouped into the conventional hadron, which is a good candidate of exotic states as indicated by some theoretical groups, where the $\eta _{1}(1855)$ was interpreted as a hybrid state \cite {Chen:2022qpd,Qiu:2022ktc,Shastry:2022mhk}, a molecular state \cite {Dong:2022cuw,Yang:2022lwq}, and a tetraquark state \cite{Wan:2022xkx}.

-At present, the $\eta _{1}(1855)$ was only observed in the radiative decay $J/\psi \rightarrow \gamma \eta \eta ^{\prime }$, confirming this observation by others processes is an interesting experimental topic, which will be helpful to establish this exotic state in experiment and may provide some valuable information to reflect its inner structure.
+At present, the $\eta _{1}(1855)$ was only observed in the radiative decay $J/\psi \rightarrow \gamma \eta \eta ^{\prime }$, confirming this observation by other processes is an interesting experimental topic, which will be helpful to establish this exotic state in experiment and may provide some valuable information to reflect its inner structure.
 Under different assignments to the $\eta _{1}(1855)$ \cite{Chen:2022qpd,Dong:2022cuw}, the strong decays of the $\eta _{1}(1855)$ were studied, where the $\eta _{1}(1855)$ has strong interaction with the $K^{(*)}\bar{K}^{(*)}$ channels.
-This result inspires us to propose that the reaction of Kaon and proton can be applied to study the production of the $\eta _{1}(1855)$.
+This result inspires us to propose that the reaction of kaon and proton can be applied to study the production of the $\eta _{1}(1855)$.

-If checking the Particle Data Group \cite{pdg2021}, we may find that the reaction of kaon and proton is an ideal process to explore light hadron spectrum.
-Taking the $\phi(1020)$ as example, the $\phi(1020)$ was firstly found in the $K^-p\to \Lambda K\bar{K}$ reaction \cite{Schlein:1963zz}.
-When investigating the production problem of the $\eta _{1}(1855)$, we naturally pay attention to the $Kp$ reaction, which is an effective approach among these possible production processes.
+By checking the Particle Data Group \cite{pdg2021}, we may find that the $\bar{K}p$ reaction is an ideal process to explore the light hadron spectrum.
+Taking the $\phi(1020)$ as an example, the $\phi(1020)$ was firstly found in the $K^-p\to \Lambda K\bar{K}$ reaction \cite{Schlein:1963zz}.
+When investigating the production problem of the $\eta _{1}(1855)$, we naturally pay attention to the $\bar{K}p$ reaction, which is an effective approach among these possible production processes.
 There are available experiments at OKA@U-70~\cite{Obraztsov:2016lhp} and SPS@CERN~\cite {Velghe:2016jjw}, and J-PARC~\cite{Nagae:2008zz,jparc}.
 For answering whether the $\eta_1(1855)$ can be accessible at these facilities, we should have a realistic study of the production of the $\eta_1(1855)$ via the $K^{-}p$ reaction.